-- (1) Member of the Corporate Governance and Compensation Committee. - (2) Member of the Audit Committee. - (3) Mr. Daviau was appointed as Chief Executive Officer of the Company effective October 1, 2015.
-Mr. Daviau was a director of Concave Holdings Inc. until February 4, 2011, when it filed an assignment under the Bankruptcy and Insolvency Act (Canada).
+- (1) Member of the Corporate Governance and Compensation Committee. - (2) Member of the Audit Committee. - (3) Mr. Daviau was a director of Concave Holdings Inc. until February 4, 2011, when it filed an assignment under the Bankruptcy and Insolvency Act (Canada).
 A trustee was appointed and a sale approval and vesting order was made in respect of the bankruptcy on September 6, 2011. - (4) Mr. Harris was a director of Grant Forest Products Inc. On June 25, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the Companies' Creditors Arrangement Act (CCAA) in respect of Grant Forest Products Inc. Mr. Harris remained a director of Grant Forest Products Inc. until June 30, 2010 to assist with the orderly completion of the arrangement under the CCAA. - (5) Mr. Kassie was Chairman and a director of SkyPower Corporation at the time when, on August 12, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the CCAA in respect of SkyPower Corporation.
 The realizations in the estate of the corporation (now called Interwind Corp.) are ongoing and any shortfall to the creditors is unknown at this time.
 Mr. Kassie was also a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
 The liquidation process is continuing. - (6) Mr. Lyons was a director and executive officer of FT Capital Ltd. (FT Capital) which was subject to cease trade orders in July and August 2003 in each of the provinces of Manitoba, Ontario and Québec due to the failure of FT Capital to file financial statements since the financial year ended December 31, 2002.
 FT Capital was wound up and dissolved on June 30, 2009 and Mr. Lyons ceased to be a director.
 Until January 1, 2014, Mr. Lyons was also a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
-Mr. Lyons was elected to the boards of directors of each of FT Capital and Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context. - (7) Dr. Carello will not be standing for re-election at the Annual General Meeting on August 2, 2018.
+Mr. Lyons was elected to the boards of directors of each of FT Capital and Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context.